ArcBees/dev-site/site/src/main/markdown/gwtp/otherusefulinformation/GIN-Binding.md

 [Google GIN](http://code.google.com/p/google-gin/)

 ## Application Module Bootstrapping
-See more about [[Bootstrapping or Application Initialization]].
+See more about [Bootstrapping or Application Initialization][boot].
 The application starts by bootstrapping the first gin module.
 Then the other modules can be chained from from it.

 * Example of ClientModule.
 See an example [here](https://github.com/ArcBees/ArcBees-tools/blob/master/archetypes/gwtp-appengine-objectify/src/main/java/com/arcbees/project/client/gin/ClientModule.java).
 ```java